Structural Steel FAQs

 How strong is structural steel?

-Steel has the greatest strength-to-weight ratio of any commonly used building material.
-The yield and tensile strength of structural steel vary by grade.
-Structural steel’s strength can be determined using the Charpy impact test.
+Steel has the greatest strength-to-weight ratio of any commonly used building material (although yield and tensile strength vary by grade).
+Structural steel’s strength can be measured using the Charpy impact test.

 Yes, Service Steel Warehouse offers production sawing and also flame cut plates to size.
 Our sales teams will help provide you with the products and services needed to meet the specifications for your project.

 When selecting a steel grade for your project, it’s important to consider strength, corrosion resistance, cost, and recommended uses.
-For any grade questions, please contact the team at Service Steel by calling 800-675-9929.
+For any grade questions, please call our team of experts for additional guidance.